-In the event the load ratings for new bridges indicate the bridge would require load posting (any LRFR rating factors < 1.0), redesign the bridge and update the load until the required capacity is achieved.
+In the event the load rating indicates the bridge would require load posting (any LRFR rating factors < 1.0), redesign the bridge and update the load until the required capacity is achieved.
 No new bridge will be accepted by SCDOT which indicates the need for load posting.

-Submit Load Rating files for review with the final bridge plan submittal in accordance with Chapter 20 of the LRGD and Technical Note 09e.
-Update the load rating and submit final load rating documentation and software files with the as-built plans.
+Submit Load Rating files for review with the final bridge plan submittal in accordance with Chapter 20 of the LRGD and Technical Note 09.
+The SCDOT Bridge Maintenance QA review process must be completed prior to releasing the final bridge plans for construction.
+Following construction, update the load rating and submit final load rating documentation and software files with the as-built plans.
 All load ratings shall be signed and sealed by a South Carolina registered professional engineer.